shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 # Chapter 3 – The Goblin Camp

-Sui the dragonborn dragon warden held the deck of many things in his hand.
+Sui the dragonborn dragon warden held the deck of random oddities in his hand.
 The morning sun reflected off the protective coating on the top card.
 Everyone was asleep, but since Micro the Bugbear had bought this deck for Sui, he couldn’t sleep.
 He drew a card that made it so he can rest without sleeping.
 Now he has to find ways to occupy his time while everyone sleeps.

 He shrugged.
 “Why not?”
 He knew the risks, but he was bored.
-He shuffled the deck of many things and pulled the top card off the deck.
+He shuffled the deck of random oddities and pulled the top card off the deck.

 His stomache filled with butterflies that flitted about inside, giving him a bad stomache ache.
 They moved down his intestines and after a long, painful journey, made their way to his rear.
 He jumped out of his bed and pulled his drawers down.
 Three fairy-winged pixies popped out his pooper and fluttered around his room, shooting fairy dust everywhere.
 His bow and arrows started floating in the arrow, flying all over the place as the pixies darted around.